An overview of decorative and hard chromium electroplating processes.

 Chromium plating has been carried out on a commercial basis since 1924.
-In decorative applications the chrome is plated as a thin (0.25–0.8 μm) layer over nickel to provide an economical and highly corrosion resistant deposit.
+In decorative applications, the chrome is plated as a thin (0.25–0.8 μm) layer over nickel to provide an economical and highly corrosion resistant deposit.
 Most decorative chromium deposits are produced using hexavalent chromium electrolytes.
-In the last decade processes based on trivalent chromium have gained increasing acceptance in the industry.
+Over the past two decades, processes based on trivalent chromium have gained increasing acceptance in the industry.

 The most common electrolytes employed today are based on the dual sulfate/fluoride catalyst.
 This mixed catalyst has the advantages of improving cathode efficiency, covering power and ability to plate on bright nickel layers when compared to the straight sulfate catalyst type.

 Over the last decade, the popularity of the triple catalyst system has grown.
 This system has characteristics similar to the dual catalyst with advantages of higher cathode efficiencies, wider operating window and improved covering power.
 To operate these systems, regular analysis of the chromic acid, sulfuric acid and proprietary catalysts concentrations are required.

 In markets where access to regular analytical control is limited, the use of SRHS chemistries continues.
 These systems regulate the active sulfate and catalyst levels ratio to chromic acid by use of proprietary solubilizing agents.

 Hexavalent chromium plating solutions have poor deposit distribution.
 Therefore, when plating to specification, it is necessary to calculate the plating time based on minimum thicknesses required on significant surfaces.
 A major factor in plating time is the cathode efficiency of chromium plating solutions, which is influenced by the following factors: